On Variable Ordination of Modified Cholesky Decomposition for Sparse Covariance Matrix Estimation

 \section{Discussion}

-In this paper, we have introduced a positive definite ensemble estimate of covariance matrix for the high-dimensional data.
-The proposed method takes advantage of the multiple estimates obtained from the modified Cholesky decomposition (MCD) approach under different variable orders.
+In this paper, we consider a positive definite estimate of covariance matrix based on the modified Cholesky decomposition (MCD).
+The proposed method solves the order dependency issue in the MCD by considering the multiple estimates obtained from different variable orders.
 The positive definite constraint and $L_{1}$ penalty are added to the objective function to guarantee the positive definiteness and encourage the sparse structure of the estimated covariance matrix.
 An efficient algorithm is developed to solve the constraint optimization problem.
 The proposed estimator does not require the prior knowledge of the variable order used in the MCD, and performs well in the high-dimensional cases.
-Simulation studies and real application demonstrate the superiority of the proposed method to other existing approaches.
+Simulation studies and real application demonstrate the superiority of the proposed method to several other existing approaches.

-The ensemble idea plays an important role in constructing the proposed estimator in this work.
-This idea may also be applied into other estimates, such as the inverse covariance matrix estimate.
-However, one potential issue in the ensemble idea in practice is that the variables may have relations among themselves, i.e. causal relationship or spatial information.
+The idea of addressing variable ordination in this work may also be applied into other estimation problems, such as the inverse covariance matrix estimate.
+However, one potential issue in practice is that the variables may have relations among themselves, i.e. causal relationship or spatial information.
 It means that some orders of variables are meaningful and reflect such relations, while others not.
 This is can be clearly seen through BIC and BPA methods in the numerical study.
 Hence, ruling out the meaningless orders and only using the meaningful orders of variables would improve the performance of the proposed method.
 How to implement this idea in the real data needs further study.